MD-Anderson-Bioinformatics/GenePattern_NGCHM_BasicBuilder/docs/index.md

 Name | Description
 ------------ | -------------
-input matrix | input file type .tsv,.gct,.cdt<br>* .tsv: tab-deliminated matrix file<br>* .gct: tab-deliminated matrix file with additional information<br>* .cdt: reordered matrix file
+input filename | input file type .tsv,.gct,.cdt<br>* .tsv: tab-deliminated matrix file<br>* .gct: tab-deliminated matrix file with additional information<br>* .cdt: reordered matrix file
 NGCHM name | Name of NGCHM
-NGCHM desc | Brief description of the data summary method | Average, Mode, Sample row order method | Hierarchical(default), Original, Random row distance measure | manhattan, euclidean(default), maximum, minkowski (Optional, required if row order method is Hierarchical) row agglomeration method | average, complete, single, ward.D(default), mcquitty (Optional, required if row order method is Hierarchical) gtr file | Gene tree file, records the order in which rows were joined.<br>If gtr file is provided, then cdt file is required.
-(Optional, if you have gtr and cdt file generated from [Hierarchical cluster module](https://www.genepattern.org/modules/docs/HierarchicalClustering/8) or other tools, you could upload files and convert them into ngchm.) column order method | Hierarchical(default), Original, Random column distance measure | manhattan, euclidean(default), maximum, minkowski (Optional, required if column order method is Hierarchical) column agglomeration method | average, complete, single, ward.D(default), mcquitty (Optional, required if column order method is Hierarchical) atr file | Array tree file, records the order in which columns were joined.<br>If atr file is provided, then cdt file is required.
+NGCHM desc | Brief description of the data summary method | Average, Mode, Sample row ordering options | Hierarchical(default), Original, Random row distance measure | manhattan, euclidean(default), maximum, minkowski, correlation (Optional, required if row order method is Hierarchical) row agglomeration method | average, complete, single, ward.D(default), mcquitty (Optional, required if row order method is Hierarchical) gtr file | Gene tree file, records the order in which rows were joined.<br>If gtr file is provided, then cdt file is required.
+(Optional, if you have gtr and cdt file generated from [Hierarchical cluster module](https://www.genepattern.org/modules/docs/HierarchicalClustering/8) or other tools, you could upload files and convert them into ngchm.) column ordering options | Hierarchical(default), Original, Random column distance measure | manhattan, euclidean(default), maximum, minkowski, correlation (Optional, required if column order method is Hierarchical) column agglomeration method | average, complete, single, ward.D(default), mcquitty (Optional, required if column order method is Hierarchical) atr file | Array tree file, records the order in which columns were joined.<br>If atr file is provided, then cdt file is required.
 (Optional, if you have atr and cdt file generated from [Hierarchical cluster module](https://www.genepattern.org/modules/docs/HierarchicalClustering/8) or other tools, you could upload files and convert them into ngchm.) row covariate name | Name of the row covariate.(Optional)